pytchlang/pytch-website/source/licensing.rst

 =====================

-Pytch is made available under the MIT licence:
+The code making up the Pytch system itself is made available under the MIT licence:

     Copyright © 2019–2020 Ben North and Trinity College Dublin